 I have a dog; do I need to get a dog tag from the Municipality?
 If so, how much do they cost?

 Yes, all dogs need dog tags.
-November 1 to February 28, the fee is $10 for a neutered or spayed dog.
-Non-altered dogs are $15.
-From March 1 to October 31, the fee is $15 for a neutered or spayed dog, $20 for a non-altered dog.
-These are available at Town Hall, 56 Queen Street, Port Hope, or at the Canton Office, 5325 County Road 10.
+The fee is $20 for a neutered or spayed dog.
+Non-altered dogs are $35.
+Dog Tags can be purchased at Town Hall, 56 Queen Street, Port Hope.
 A rabies vaccination certificate must be presented at the time of purchase.
 Area veterinarians conduct low-cost rabies vaccination clinics in the spring and fall of each year; watch for information in the local media.

 How do I report a lost or found pet?